elangovana/gpu-demo/README.md

 1. Require NVIDIA CUDA drivers installed to run the GPU example

 ##How to run
+### Vector Add
-1. This runs on CPU only
+1. This runs on Vector Add CPU only
     ```shell
     python vector_add.py 10000000
     ```